Skip to Content

 woman's cervical mucus.

-A problem with the partner's sperm may be
+There may be a problem with the partner's sperm if:

-A problem with the woman's mucus may be present if
+There may be a problem with the woman's mucus if

-neither the partner's or the donor's sperm do not penetrate the cervical
+neither the partner's nor the donor's sperm penetrate the cervical

 Sperm penetrate the cervical mucus and move